HarshitKr3005/Python---London_Housing_Dataset_Analysis/README.md

 The data used here is from year 1995 to 2019 of each different area.

-This data is available as a CSV file, downloaded from Kaggle
+This data is available as a CSV file, downloaded from Kaggle.

-I will analyze this data using the Pandas DataFrame
+I will analyze this data using the Pandas DataFrame.

 Here, random sets of quesitons are given for which I have to find correct results.